A Guide to Cold Medicine for Adults

 - Drink plenty of liquids, including chicken soup.
-It can make you feel better when you have a cold, research shows.
+It can make you feel better.

 - To relieve a sore throat, gargle with warm salt water, use throat sprays, and suck on ice or lozenges.

 - Try a saltwater nasal rinse.
-These can help with a stuffy or runny nose, studies show.
+These can help with a stuffy or runny nose.

 - Use petroleum jelly on your nose if it’s irritated from constant blowing.
-Facial tissue with added lotions can help prevent, and heal, redness and soreness.
+Facial tissues with added lotions can help prevent, and heal, redness and soreness.

 - Use a humidifier to help break up phlegm.

-When you have a cold, do what you can to make yourself as comfortable as possible, and rest while your body fights the virus.
+Do what you can to make yourself as comfortable as possible, and rest while your body fights the cold virus.